osmond-lui/Osmond_Portfolio/README.md

 # Project 7: STEM Project - DIY Automatic Toilet Flusher Retrofit Kit To keep your hands clean during COVID time
 Completion date: 24 Mar 2020

 Oerview: To use a low voltage open loop control DC motor to flush the toilet.
 No coding is required.
-DIY kit is attached by two suckion cups therfore no drilling/ modification of toilet top cover ie required.
+DIY kit is attached on the toilet cover by two suckion cups therfore no drilling/ modification of toilet top cover is required.

 Part List:
 1. 5V IR Sensor x 1